pimcore/customer-data-framework/doc/CustomerSaveManager.md

 In this example a customer will be validated on save by 2 different ways.
 First it would be checked if either the email adress or the field combination "firstname+name+zip" is filled up.
 It's possible to define 1 to x field combinations here.
 Second the CMF also searches for duplicate customers and declines saving the customer if duplicates exist.
 Here again the applied field combinations could be configured.

+## Save customer with disabled hooks

+Sometimes it's needed to save a customer without validaton or without appling for example customer save handlers or segment builders.
+Take a look at the CustomerSaveManagerInterface for methods to save the customer with disabled hooks.